jray-afk/text-adventure-game-player/README.md

 # Text Adventure Game Player
-An engine to create a simple text-based adventure game.
+An engine to create a simple text-based adventure game, modeling the traversal of events in the game with a graph.

 An example playing a room escape game: